vladimirvivien/dapr-examples/README.md

 helm install redis bitnami/redis
 ```

-## Building the source and loading Docker images
+## Building the source code and loading Docker images
-To simplify the local setup, the exampels rely on the `ko` command-line tool to build and generate `Docker` images from the Go source code.
+To simplify the local setup, the examples use the `ko` command-line tool to build and publish `Docker` images from the Go source code.

-### Compile with ko
+### Compile and publish images with ko
 You can use `Ko` to compile the source code and automatically push the built image into your local Docker repository.
-For instance, the following builds code found in package `frontendsvc`:
+For instance, the following builds the source code in package `frontendsvc` and publishes the container image to a local repo:

 ```